• Skip to primary navigation

 Instructions

-• Place the skewers in a pan of warm water and set aside.
+• Soak Skewers: Place the skewers in a pan of warm water and set aside.

-• Serve bacon-wrapped shrimp warm, with sauce on top or on the side.
+• Serve: Drizzle sauce over shrimp or serve on the side.

 Notes